My sleeping bag is hands down my most treasured piece of camping gear.

 Wrapping It Up…

-There are lots of sleeping bag manufacturers offering budget bags, but Coleman is an established company that you can rely on.
+There are many sleeping bag manufacturers offering budget bags, but Coleman is an established company that you can rely on.

 Whether you’re looking to camp in the height of summer or the depths of winter, they have a bag to suit everyone.